 7 unexpected things that are huge red flags in a romantic relationship

-The dating world can be tough.
-Which is probably exactly why sometimes, when we think we’ve finally found someone, we can overlook some of the very common, but unexpected red flags in our romantic relationships.
-Of course, there is no general rule of thumb for every single relationship — and what’s a red flag for one person might be a “green flag” for someone else.
+The dating world can be tough, which is probably exactly why sometimes, when we think we’ve finally found someone, we can overlook very common but unexpected red flags in our romantic relationships.
+Of course, there is no rule of thumb for every relationship—what’s a red flag for one person might be a green flag for someone else.

-And while of course there are always going to be little things that irk you about everyone (maybe the way they slurp their cereal or leave the bed unmade), there are bigger things to look for that are signs of an unhealthy, or even just unbalanced relationship.
-And the sooner you know how to spot them, the less likely you’ll get involved in toxic partnerships and will find a relationship that makes you truly happy.
+While there are always going to be little things that irk you about anyone you date (maybe the way they slurp their cereal or leave the bed unmade), there are bigger things to look for that are signs of an unhealthy, or even just unbalanced relationship.
+And the sooner you know how to spot them, the less likely you’ll get involved in toxic partnerships.
+And hopefully, with these in mind, you will find a relationship that makes you truly happy.
 Because that’s the goal right?

-So without further ado, here are some unexpected red flags to look out for in a romantic relationship.
+So without further ado, here are some unexpected red flags to look for in a romantic relationships.

 1They shower you with gifts and gestures.